-When you open a box that has Lefse, fruitcake, yule bells, gingerbread cookies, candy canes, and Dreidels, what do you have?
-A box filled with holiday traditions!
+Tell me, when you open a box that has Lefse, fruitcake, yule bells, gingerbread cookies, candy canes, and Dreidels, what do you have?
+Well, a box filled with holiday traditions!
 That definitely puts me in the mood to sing “Happy Merry Holly Jolly Tidings of Good Cheer”!
-Baking, stocking stuffers and building sand snowmen are a few of our holiday traditions.
+Baking, stocking stuffers, and building sand snowmen are a few of our holiday traditions.
 What holiday traditions are you carrying out this season?
 Have you included any new traditions this year?
 We love all traditions, and I am the happiest when I find great new ones to call our own.
 So, we have Tips to Put Together a Holiday Tradition Surprise Box Inspired by Olaf’s Frozen Adventure.
 Yes, I can totally identify with Olaf’s Frozen Adventure!
 It’s so hard not to love that snowman!

-Or in Olaf’s case, a sleigh full of good cheer will melt your heart!
+Or, in Olaf’s case, a sleigh full of good cheer will melt your heart!
 Inspired by Olaf I will be sending out a box full of good cheer to my friends with items to discover my favorite holiday traditions.
 I love this idea because it allows incorporating so many different ideas.
 From good to games and decor pieces.
 And, you don’t need to spend a fortune either.

 What would Olaf have in his box of Holiday Traditions?